Earlz/NetBounce/README.md

 # How it works

 Basically, the server holds an in-memory queue tied to the ID (or `key`) of your choosing.
 You can push to this queue by using `/bounce/put/foobar`} where `foobar` is your key.

+# Compiling

+There is a prebuild event to automatically regenerate the T4 view templates.
+If using Visual Studio, you can remove this Just make sure to run the T4 template `ViewGenerator.tt` when changing the HTML views.
+Under Linux, I expect for there to be the file `/usr/local/bin/mono-t4`.
+You must add this in yourself.
+The contents for most Linux distros is this:

+    #!/bin/sh
+    mono /usr/lib/monodevelop/AddIns/MonoDevelop.TextTemplating/TextTransform.exe -o $1 $2

+Make sure to make it executable.